smythp/foundations-data-science/README.md

 ----------

-### Week EIght
+### Week Eight

 ### Homework

-TBA
+Continue work on journals.
+No formal reading.

 ### Discussion: Iterating on a Prototype

 Visitors: Designers [Adam Brodowski](http://abrodowski.com/) and [Clara Bunker](https://static1.squarespace.com/static/5124eae7e4b04a9f6b67f96c/t/56c5ff94f699bb85667432f3/1455816606963/Clara-Bunker_Portfolio_Ultra-Short_16-02-17.pdf)

 In designing software, one must typically work with clients or constituents to delineate and refine requirements.
-In this discussion, Clara Bunker and Adam Brodowski, two design professional who specialize in product iteration and rapid prototyping, will join us.to describe the process of working with clients and iterating on a design.
+In this discussion, Clara Bunker and Adam Brodowski, two design professionals who specialize in product iteration and rapid prototyping, will join us.to describe the process of working with clients and iterating on a design.

 ### Lab: Project Iteration